 Need a quick Mother’s Day gift idea?
 Make Mom some soap!
-This is a practical gift that any Mom can use.
+Homemade soap is a practical gift that any Mom can use.
 It is a consumable gift that does not create clutter.
 It doesn’t have to be dusted (more work for Mom) or stored somewhere.
 Mom can take the soap home, use it in the shower or by the sink and think fondly of her family every time she uses it.
-Just be warned…once Mom uses your soap, she may no longer like the store-bought soap as much.
+Just be warned…once Mom uses your homemade soap, she may no longer like the store-bought soap as much.

 You will also need a glass container to use to melt the soap base and a mold to pour the soap base into.
 You can use a Pyrex measuring cup or an old glass jar to melt the soap and yogurt containers or small Gladware or Ziplock containers as molds if you want to do this project on the cheap.
 If you want to give the soap a scent you will need to purchase either a fragrance oil or an essential oil.
 You can usually find soap scents in the hobby stores or order fragrance and essential oils online at Amazon.
 Recently I have found essential oils at Walmart in the health and beauty aisles.
 If you choose to use a fragrance oil or an essential oil, be sure to carefully research the correct usage amount before using.